Home emergencies can happen to anyone. Keep calm with RACV Emergency Home Assist

 Unleash your inner green thumb with our guide to the best things to plant in autumn.

-As the warmer weather fades and days turn a little colder and damper, it’s time to give your garden some TLC.
+As the warmer weather fades and days turn a little cooler, it’s time to give your garden some TLC.
 Autumn’s cooler, wetter weather is the ideal time to start digging, prepping and planting, so that your garden will be in full bloom by the time spring rolls around.
 Whether you want to start a vegie patch or herb garden, grow you own fruits or give your garden a burst of colour, these are the best things to plant in autumn in Victoria, as well as where to plant them.

 Autumn planting guide